skyl/bonsai/the-software-is-the-product.md

 with varying levels of maturity.
 In this case you will probably need to implement more checks and tests before allowing contributors to commit their changes to your software.
 Ensuring that your changes land well in production is the heart of your process.
-If any one-line change to your software requires a lot of manual steps to test and deploy, your software will stagnate.
+If a small change to your software requires a lot of manual steps to test and deploy, your software will stagnate.
 Optimize for the one-line change.
 How fast can you ensure that this change doesn't cause a regression?